 Other critical infrastructures must be set up beforehand, such as better techniques for spotting threats and raising the alert.

 In addition, we need to use more of the emerging field of genomic surveillance.
-Something like the creation of a global observatory, similar to how meteorologists use monitoring tools around the world to forecast the future threats of global level of weather.
+It is similar to the creation of a global observatory, similar to how meteorologists use monitoring tools around the world to forecast the future threats of the global level of weather.

 An illustration from recent events is the discovery of a brand-new coronavirus strain in the United Kingdom that appears to be more infectious.

-Many initiatives have been launched to conduct genomic surveillance of COVID-19, but the US and, for the most part, the rest of the world still need the systems to do so promptly and thoroughly enough for the data to be useful in real time.
+Many initiatives have been launched to conduct genomic surveillance of COVID-19, but the US and, for the most part, the rest of the world still need systems that can do so promptly and thoroughly enough for the data to be useful in real time.

 6. Strengthen international organizations.